jaideepr97/Distributed-WebServer-pygmy.com-/README.md

 6. Enter your password, if prompted.
 7. Now you should be able to login without using a password.
 Please test that you are able to do so before running the application.
 8. Clone the git repo on on your edlab machine as well as your local machine
 9. In the run_pygmy.sh script, make the following changes:
-10. In the user variable, assign your edlab username.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
+In the user variable, assign your edlab username.
-11. In the remote_path give the remote directory where you cloned the repo.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
+In the remote_path give the remote directory where you cloned the repo.
 This can be done using the pwd command.
 Make sure to give a ‘/’ at the end of the path.
 Example: /nfs/elsrv4/users1/grad/aayushgupta/cs677/
 12. Run the script run_pygmy.sh on your local machine using the following commands: chmod +x run_pygmy.sh